-High flows at the dam began at \\\\\ on \\\\\.
+High flows at the dam began at on .

-The current flow in Sand Canyon Creek below the dam is \\\\ cfs.
+The current flow at the dam is cfs.

 You have/will receive a text or email with additional details.
 We'll provide updates when there are any changes in flow or dam condition.
+What is the best way to contact you with additional updates? [record contact information].